-Russ Perry, the founder of Design Pickle, wanted to create a course as lead-gen and a new revenue stream.
+Russ Perry, the founder of Design Pickle, wanted to create a course for lead-gen and as a new revenue stream.
 It was a perfect example of “here’s how our process works and how you can do it yourself, or you can sign up with us”.
-Essentially, it was training people to become customers, in an extremely valuable way, and also a lower priced option for those who could not afford the monthly design services.
+Essentially, it was training people to become customers, in an extremely valuable way, and also a lower-priced option for those who could not afford the monthly design services.

 Here’s how he did it, and how it went:

 - Russ pre-sold 15 spots to test the idea